-The network virtualization allows new on-demand management capabilities, in this work we demonstrate such a service, namely, on-demand efficient monitoring or anonymity.
+This work describes probabilistic methods for utilizing random spanning trees generated via a random walk process.
+Goyal et al. showed that the union of random spanning trees approximates the expansion of every cut of a graph.
+First, we generalize the method by Goyal et al. for weighted graphs and show that it is possible to approximate the expansion of every cut in a weighted graph with the union of random spanning trees generated by a random walk on a weighted graph.
+Second, we show that our union of random spanning trees is a spectral sparsifier of the graph.
+Moreover, we show that $\bigO(\log n /\epsilon^2)$ random spanning trees are required in order to spectrally approximate a bounded degree graph.
+This result closes a previously open question on the number of random spanning trees required for saprsification.
+Third, we show that our random spanning trees based construction provides security features for virtual networks, in the context of Software-Defined Networking.
+Network virtualization coupled with Software-Defined Networking allows new on-demand management capabilities.
+We demonstrate such a service, namely, on-demand efficient monitoring or anonymity.
 The proposed service is based on network virtualization of expanders or sparsifiers over the physical network.
 The defined virtual (or overlay) communication graphs coupled with a multi-hop extension of Valiant randomization based routing lets us monitor the entire traffic in the network, with a very few monitoring nodes.

-In particular, we show that using overlay network with expansion properties and Valiant randomized load balancing it is enough to place $O(m)$ monitor nodes when the length of the overlay path (number of intermediate nodes chosen by Valiant's routing procedure) is $O(n/m)$.
-We propose two randomized routing methods to implement policies for sending messages, and we show that they facilitate efficient monitoring of the entire traffic, while avoiding traffic bottlenecks.
-We show that the traffic is distributed uniformly in the network and each monitor has equiprobable view of the network flow such that there is no preferable vertex for monitor location.
-In terms of complex networks, our result can be interpreted as a way to enforce the same betweenness centrality to all nodes in the network.

-Beyond on-demand monitoring, we have identified that our results are useful in serving the somewhat complement application, namely anonymity.
-Thus, we propose monitoring or anonymity services, which can be deployed and shut down on-demand.
-Our work is the first, as far as we know, to bring such on-demand infrastructure structuring using the cloud NV capability to existing monitoring or anonymity networks.
-Incorporating recent technological advances in networking in order to provide dynamic setup and reconfigurations of network topology for monitoring or anonymity services.
-We propose methods to theoretically improve services provided by existing anonymity networks, and optimize the degree of anonymity, in addition providing robustness and reliability to system usage and security.

-At last, we believe that, our constructions of overlay expanders and sparsifiers weighted network, that use several random walk trees are of independent interest. \\ \\ \keywords {sdn, nfv, naas, on-demand, monitoring, anonymity, network, expander}
+We propose methods that theoretically improve services provided by existing monitoring or anonymity networks, and optimize the degree of monitoring or anonymity.